These sautéed green beans with garlic are a breeze to make - ready in just 25 minutes with only 6 ingredients! It doesn't get much simpler than that.

 ❣️ Why This Recipe Works

 Quick, easy, and fresh!
 Perfect for busy days, this dish is ready in minutes and packed with flavour.
-A go-to side that’s always a hit, especially with my creamy chicken with spinach and peppers or my quick 30-minute lemon chicken!
+A go-to side that's always a hit, especially with my simple chicken recipe with bell peppers or my quick 30-minute lemon chicken!

 *See the recipe card for full information on ingredients and quantities